- About CTTC

 615.343.3852 • firstname.lastname@example.org

-Tom joined CTTC in January 2012 and is responsible for licensing and market analysis of life science technologies.
+Tom joined CTTC in January 2012 as a licensing analyst and was responsible for licensing and market analysis of life science technologies.
+In October 2013, Tom was promoted to Licensing Officer for life sciences where he will take an active role in managing technologies and have front-line responsibility for drafting and negotiating license agreements.
 Prior to joining CTTC, Tom was a post-doctoral fellow at Vanderbilt University in Jeff Conn’s Laboratory within the Center for Neuroscience Drug Discovery where he performed in vitro compound characterization as well as high-throughput screens for GPCRs.

 Tom has a diverse background in life sciences, which include a bachelor’s degree in Biochemistry from the University of Illinois at Urbana-Champaign, and a Ph.D. from Vanderbilt University in Microbiology and Immunology.
 He is a member of the Association of University Technology Managers.